Abrar2652/oist-comparative-genomics/README.md

+**Last Updated:** November 2025

+**Version:** 1.0.0

+**Status:** Active Research Project

+---

-\*This documentation was prepared as part of the research conducted at the Okinawa Institute of Science and Technology Graduate University (OIST), Physics and Biology Unit, under the supervision of Prof. Jonathan Miller.\*
+*This documentation was prepared as part of the research conducted at the Okinawa Institute of Science and Technology Graduate University (OIST), Physics and Biology Unit, under the supervision of Prof. Jonathan Miller.*